rf20008/TheDiscordMathBotRepo/README.md

 9. __***MAKE SURE YOUR SOURCE CODE IS PUBLIC (OR AVAILABLE TO THE PEOPLE WHO USE IT)!***__ This is for compliance with GPLv3.
 10. Run the main.py file (```poetry install; pip3 install -r requirements.txt; python3 main.py```) Don't use the -O / -OO option (assert statements are necessary to run the bot, and they only run if \_\_debug\_\_ is true, which is not the case if the -O option is given)
 11. Invite the bot  (use the invite link, but replace the client_id field with your bot's client id)
+12. Make sure you follow the AGPL and provide copies of your source code to people who use your bot!
 ## Update the bot with my changes

 1. Run ``cd path/to/your/repo/``